zdravkov/kendo-docs/getting-started/using-kendo-with/AngularJS/introduction.md

     <!-- in HTML: -->
     <input kendo-date-picker k-format="dateFormat" />

+You can use declarative binding for array and object configuration options, too.

+    <textarea kendo-editor k-tools="[ 'bold', 'italic', 'undeline' ]"></textarea>

 ### Widget configuration in controller

 If you'd like to store all widget configuration in the controller, you can use the special `k-options` attribute: